ligato/vpp-agent/docs/kvscheduler/kvdescriptor.md

 ### IsRetriableFailure

 * callback: `func(err error) bool`
-* optionally tell scheduler if the given error, returned by one of the `Create`/`Delete`/`Update` callbacks, will always be returned for the same value (non-retriable) or if the value can be theoretically fixed merely by repeating the operation (retriable)
+* optionally tell the scheduler if a given error, returned by one of the `Create`/`Delete`/`Update` callbacks, will always be returned for the same value (non-retriable) or if the value can be theoretically fixed merely by repeating the operation (retriable)